-One thing is clear: your vehicle has either a shock or strut on each wheel, never both.
+One thing is clear: your vehicle has either a shock or strut on each wheel or both.
 In some cases, you can have struts at the front and shock absorbers at the rear wheels.

-We hope this article helps you distinguish between the shocks and struts, and learn more about these very important components of your vehicle s suspension system!
+We hope this article helps you distinguish between the shocks and struts, and learn more about these vital components of your vehicle s suspension system!